• Los Angeles Office 103 S Robertson Blvd, Los Angeles, CA 90048

 Nature sets the pace

-Malibu lives outside.
-Surf breaks at Surfrider, Zuma, and County Line are part of daily life, with paddleboarding, diving, and sailing rounding out the coastal routine.
-The coastline itself is the playground, and the Pacific is always in motion.
+Malibu is built around outdoor living.
+Surf breaks at Surfrider, Zuma, and County Line are part of daily life, with paddleboarding, diving, and sailing adding to the coastal routine.
+The Pacific is not just the backdrop here; it is part of how the city functions.

-Off the water, the Santa Monica Mountains open up a different kind of terrain.
-Trails at Solstice Canyon, Escondido Falls, and Malibu Creek weave through waterfalls, ridgelines, and historic ruins.
-Equestrian estates back into riding trails, climbers head for the sandstone routes at Malibu Creek State Park, and locals log early-morning miles on Backbone Trail.
-Wherever you go, the views follow.
+Away from the shoreline, the Santa Monica Mountains open up a very different terrain.
+Trails in Solstice Canyon, Escondido Falls, and Malibu Creek lead through ridges, waterfalls, and historic ruins.
+Equestrian estates connect to riding trails, climbers head toward the sandstone routes at Malibu Creek State Park, and locals log early miles on Backbone Trail.
+Wherever you go in Malibu, the views follow.

 Icon status, with a side of sun

-Malibu’s shoreline has its icons, and none are more central than the Pier and the Village.
-The Pier has stood for over a century, once a working dock and now a landmark for oceanfront dining, fishing, and casual walks above the waves.
-Malibu Farm’s restaurant and café bookend the structure, turning it into a destination where a meal comes with the Pacific on full display.
+Malibu’s shoreline has its icons, and none are more central than the Malibu Pier and the Malibu Village.
+The Pier has stood for more than a century, evolving from a working dock into a landmark for dining, fishing, and casual walks above the water.
+Malibu Farm’s restaurant and café bookend the experience, making the pier one of the city's most iconic gathering points.

-Malibu Village channels the feel of a cosmopolitan plaza: stylish storefronts, chef-driven restaurants, and local character in one walkable stretch.
-Stops like Marmalade Café and Surfing Cowboys add a sense of familiarity, while high-end boutiques and polished dining options lend the space a global edge.
+Malibu Village offers a more polished, walkable commercial core with boutiques, restaurants, and local landmarks in one concentrated stretch.
+Stops like armalade Café and Surfing Cowboys add a sense of familiarity, while high-end boutiques and polished dining options lend the space a global edge.

 This is what waterfront dining should be

-Malibu’s dining scene is built around its greatest asset: the coastline.
-Here, meals come with ocean views baked in, whether it's a power brunch, sunset tasting menu, or toes-in-the-sand brunch.
+Malibu’s dining scene is shaped by its greatest asset: the coastline.
+Meals here come with ocean views built in, whether the setting is a relaxed brunch, a sunset dinner, or a long lunch by the water.
 Global names and local landmarks share the same stretch of shore, creating a lineup where the setting is just as compelling as the food.

 Malibu in full view.